gbmhunter/blog/content/pcb-design/component-packages/pg-sct595-component-package/_index.md

 ---
-authors: [ Geoffrey Hunter ]
+authors: [Geoffrey Hunter]
-categories: [ Electronics, PCB Design, Component Packages ]
+categories: [Electronics, PCB Design, Component Packages]
 date: 2023-08-29
 description: Variants, pin counts, pitches, solderability, thermal resistances, dimensions, land patterns, 3D models and more info for the SOT-23 component package.
 draft: false
 lastmod: 2023-08-29
-tags: [ component packages, PG-SCT595 ]
+tags: [component packages, PG-SCT595]
 title: PG-SCT595 Component Package
 type: page
 ---

 ## Overview

-_PG-SCT595_ (_Plastic Green Semiconductor Transistor Package_) is a 5-lead gull-wing SMD component package used by Infineon. {{% ref "fig-pg-sct595-3d-render" %}} shows a 3D render of this package.
+_PG-SCT595_ (_Plastic Green Semiconductor Transistor Package_) is a 5-lead gull-wing SMD component package used by Infineon.

-{{% figure ref="fig-pg-sct595-3d-render" src="pg-sct595-3d-render.png" width="300px" caption="A 3D render of the PG-SCT595 package[^digikey-tls105b0mbhtsa1-product-page]." %}}
+{{% figure src="_assets/pg-sct595-3d-render.png" width="300px" caption="A 3D render of the PG-SCT595 package[^digikey-tls105b0mbhtsa1-product-page]." %}}

 The _Green_ in it's name refers to it being Pb-free and suitable for Pb-free soldering[^infineon-tls105b0mb-lin-reg-ds] (which is not special in 2023 --- most components are).